 Is a core principle of learning and scholarship.
 When this principle is violated, you cheat yourself of the confidence that comes from knowing you have mastered the targeted skills and knowledge.
 You also hurt all members of the learning community by falsely presenting yourself as having command of competencies with which you are credited, thus degrading the credibility of the college, the program, and your fellow learners who hold the same credential.
-All members of the learning experience.
+All members of the learning community share an interest in protecting the value, integrity, and credibility of the outcomes of this learning experience.
 We also have the responsibility to censor behaviors that interfere with this effort.
 The following behaviors will be subject to disciplinary action which may include removal from the Medical Assistant Program:

 - Plagiarism presenting someone else's words, ideas, or data as your own work.
-Fabrication - using invented information or the falsifying research or other findings. - Cheating misleading others to believe you have mastered competencies or other learning outcomes that you have not mastered.
-Examples include, but are not limited to: - Copying from another learner's work - Allowing another learner to copy from your work - Using resource materials or information to complete an assessment without permission from your instructor - Collaborating on an assessment (graded assignment or test) without permission from the instructor - Taking a test for someone else or permitting someone else to take a test for you - Academic Misconduct other academically dishonest acts such as tampering with grades, taking part in obtaining or distributing any part of an assessment, or selling or buying products such as papers, research, projects or other artifacts that document achievement of learning outcomes. \Refer to college website for complete description and sanctions.
+This includes claiming credit for information generated by Artificial Intelligence (AI). - Fabrication using invented information or the falsifying research or other findings. - Cheating misleading others to believe you have mastered competencies or other learning outcomes that you have not mastered.
+Examples include, but are not limited to: - Copying from another learner's work - Allowing another learner to copy from your work - Using resource materials or information to complete an assessment without permission from your instructor - Collaborating on an assessment (graded assignment or test) without permission from the instructor - Taking a test for someone else or permitting someone else to take a test for you - Academic Misconduct other academically dishonest acts such as tampering with grades, taking part in obtaining or distributing any part of an assessment, or selling or buying products such as papers, research, projects or other artifacts that document achievement of learning outcomes.
+Refer to college website for complete description and sanctions.